- 1. Schedule a monthly review

 - 12. Display social proof

 With almost one million photography websites and blogs in the world, getting noticed has become increasingly difficult.
 If it were easy, everyone would do it.
-There are however many things you can do if you’re really committed to dedicate some time and energy into your photography business.
+There are however many things you can do if you’re really committed to dedicating some time and energy into your photography business.

-Don’t forget to also check out the free eBook on “60+ photography website mistakes” to get many more actionable ideas for your site, to avoid any website problems that can stand in the way of your success.
+Don’t forget to also check out the free guide on “60+ photography website mistakes” to get many more actionable ideas for your site, to avoid any website problems that can stand in the way of your success.

 1. Schedule a monthly review